agormp/sumt/README.md

 The command below causes `sumt` to do the following:

 * Summarise the tree samples in the files `primates.nexus.run1.t` and `primates.nexus.run2.t`
-* Discard 25% of tree samples as burn-in
+* `-b 0.25`: Discard 25% of tree samples as burn-in
-* Report 100% credible set of topologies (i.e., all topologies that were seen)
+* `-t 1.0`: Report 100% credible set of topologies (i.e., all topologies that were seen)
-* Compute average standard deviation of split frequencies as a measure of MCMC convergence
+* `-s`: Compute average standard deviation of split frequencies as a measure of MCMC convergence
-* Report mean, variance, and standard error of the mean of branch lengths for all bipartitions seen in more than 10% of input trees
+* `-f 0.1`: Report mean, variance, and standard error of the mean of branch lengths for all bipartitions seen in more than 10% of input trees

 ```
 sumt -b 0.25 -t 1.0 -s -f 0.1 primates.nexus.run1.t primates.nexus.run2.t